iuliet716/flash-attention-cuda-from-scratch/docs/04_naive_fused.md

 > **Note**
 > DRAM throughput is low in both Step 00 and Step 04, but for different reasons.
-> inefficient memory access in Step 00, while Step 04 substantially reduces intermediate HBM traffic and shifts the bottleneck on-chip.
+> inefficient global memory access in Step 00, versus reduced HBM traffic after fusion in Step 04.

 ## Conclusion